Close Menu

 In the past 30 years, we have won over $100 million in SSDI and SSI benefits for our clients.
 We are experts at what we do and we will put our knowledge to work for you.
 Hire us to be your Social Security legal team.

 We help clients win benefits in many states, including Nevada, Utah, Idaho, and California.
-Find out more about your benefits and how to apply in your state here:
+Find out more about your benefits and how to apply in your state:

 No matter where you live, we want to be your legal team.
-Hire the best Social Security legal team with no money down.
+Hire us because we are the best Social Security legal team.
 Also, there will be no attorney fee unless we win your case.
 Contact us today.
 We will do our best to help you win SSDI and SSI benefits for cancer of the female genital tract.
 We know that this type of cancer is a serious disease.
 Obviously, we will also due our best to win your cancer benefits as quickly as possible.

-YOU ONLY PAY ATTORNEY FEES IF YOU WIN YOUR BENEFITS
+YOU ONLY PAY ATTORNEY FEES IF WE WIN YOUR BENEFITS

-The SSA has capped attorney fees in Social Security cases at 25% of your past due or back benefit or $7200, whichever amount is less.
+The SSA has capped attorney fees in Social Security cases at 25% of your past due or back benefit or $7200 (the cap goes up to $9200 in November 2024), whichever amount is less.
 This is the most your attorney can charge you if your case is won at the hearing level or below.

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?

 It isn’t easy to get Social Security benefits and the application process can be frustrating for most people.
 But, having an attorney throughout this appeal process can help.
-It is our belief that when you have a law firm with experience handling your Social Security case, the SSA makes sure that they follow their own procedures.
+When you have a law firm with experience handling your Social Security case, then the SSA follows their own rules.

 Additionally, when you have an attorney with legal experience, they will have access to SSA’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case on your behalf.